alfecjo/picodevfirmware/project001/ssd1306_oled_copyright/README.md

    3. The counter for Button B presses is also reset to **0**.
    4. A new countdown cycle begins.

+## 🖼️ Hardware Setup

+This section illustrates the hardware used in this project to help replicate the setup accurately.

+### 🔧 Components Used

+- Raspberry Pi Pico W or [BitDogLab](https://github.com/BitDogLab)
+- SSD1306 OLED Display (I2C)
+- Push buttons (x2)
+- Breadboard and jumper wires
+- USB cable (for power and programming)

 ---

 ## 📝 **The code was written in C/C++ and tested using the Bitdoglab platform.**